abstracta/jmeter-java-dsl/docs/guide/README.md

 JMeter remote testing requires to setup nodes in server/slave mode (using `bin/jmeter-server` JMeter script) with a configured keystore (usually `rmi_keystore.jks`, generated with `bin/` JMeter script) which will execute a test plan triggered in a client/master node.

-You can trigger such tests with the DSL using `DistributedJMeterEngine` as in following example:
+You can trigger such tests with the DSL using `DistributedJmeterEngine` as in following example:

 ```java
 import static org.assertj.core.api.Assertions.assertThat;